 Let’s look at two examples from Convertkit:

 In the first example, notice how the testimonial is specifically tied in with the preceding paragraph.
-This helps overcome a potential objection a reader may have: “What a load of bullhockey!” (if your reader is from a cheesy 90’s kids film).
+This helps overcome a potential objection a reader may have after reading that text.

-Notice how it’s perfectly placed, as soon as the promise is made, the social proof is there to back it up – and that’s a lot of what copy is about, making a promise then backing it up.
+Notice how it’s perfectly placed.
+As soon as the promise is made, the social proof is there to back it up — a perfect use of copy.

-On the other side of the coin, testimonials are useless if all they talk about is how happy a customer is, or how nice is to work with you.
-You can find loads of these examples on platforms like Upwork, and that’s because clients there are not really invested in the relationship with freelancers:
+Testimonials are useless if all they talk about is how happy a customer is, or how nice is to work with you.
+You’ll find a lot of these types of testimonials on platforms like Upwork where clients don’t have a personal relationship with the freelancer or their work:

 It’s the seeming lack of reality in a testimonial that makes us doubt its genuineness.
 So the way to bump back the reality is to give a testimonial a before/after effect”.

-- What would have prevented you from buying from us?
+- What would have stopped you from buying from us?

-- What did you find as a result from using our product/service?
+- What results did you get from using our product?

-- Would you recommend product / service?
-Why?
+- Would you recommend our product?
+Why/why not?